 - (a) Employees elected or appointed by the Union to attend union meetings or conventions, and/or shop steward training shall request a leave of absence with pay to attend such meetings or conventions.
 When such leave is granted, it shall be with pay and the Union will reimburse the Employer for all salary and benefit costs.
-Requests for union leave must be supported with union documentation and will be forwarded to their respective manager for consideration at least 21 days in advance of the commencement date of the leave. - (b) An employee elected to union office will be granted an unpaid leave of absence of up to three years without loss of seniority.
-However, any retraining and regulatory requirements costs will be at the employee's expense. - (c) The above provisions do not include time that is granted to authorized employee representatives for attendance at collective bargaining.
+Requests for union leave must be supported with union documentation and will be forwarded to their respective manager for consideration at least 14 days in advance of the commencement date of the leave. - (b) Long-term leave of absence without pay and without loss of seniority will be granted:

+- (1) For employees elected to a full-time position with the Union for a period of one year; - (2) For an employee elected to the position of President or Treasurer of the BC General Employees' Union; - (3) For employees to seek election in a municipal, provincial, federal, first nation or other Indigenous election for a maximum period of 90 days; - (4) For employees elected to a public office for a maximum period of five years. - (c) The above provisions do not include time that is granted to authorized employee representatives for attendance at collective bargaining.
 When such leave is granted it shall be given with pay and the Union will reimburse the Employer for all salary and benefit costs.
 Employees will not be entitled to weekly or daily overtime for hours spent in bargaining as set out above.
-Requests for time off must be submitted 21 days in advance, unless the Employer agrees to waive the notice period. - (d) The approval of all union leaves will be based on the condition that all employer's operational requirements can be fully met during the employee's absence and will not be unreasonably denied.
+Requests for time off must be submitted 14 days in advance, unless the Employer agrees to waive the notice period. - (d) The approval of all union leaves will be based on the condition that all employer's operational requirements can be fully met during the employee's absence and will not be unreasonably denied.